It’s been a really long time since I’ve made a treat like this.

 - 1 cup arrowroot starch or cornstarch, plus a bit more for work surface

-Add the figs, dates, water, and lemon to a medium to large saucepan over medium high heat and bring to a low boil.
-Cook for about 10 minutes, stirring occasionally, until they begin to soften.
-Add the lemon juice and sugar and reduce heat to medium low.
-Simmer, still stirring occasionally for about 5 minutes until it has begun to thicken.
+Add the figs, dates, water, and lemon juice to a medium to large saucepan over medium high heat and bring to a low boil.
+Reduce heat to low and cook for about 10 minutes, stirring occasionally, until the dates begin to soften.
+Simmer, still stirring occasionally for about 5 minutes until mixture has begun to thicken.
 Remove from heat and set aside to cool.
 We'll come back to it after making the dough.

 Pour the oats into a food processor or blender and pulse until it's ground into something like flour.
 After that, pour the floured oats into a separate bowl and add the apple, syrup, vanilla, and salt.
 Blend until completely smooth then pour into the bowl with the oats.
 Stir together then add the almond flour, baking powder, and starch until the mixture forms a thick dough.
 (It may seem a bit dry at first but as you continue stirring it should come together.)